-To analyze the lead-lag dynamics further, Figure 5, Panel (a) shows that in a specification that does not include heterogeneous dynamics (m=0), the cross-correlogram of the common activity factor with respect to the implied month-to-month variation of GDP growth is not centered around 0.
-This means that the estimated factor lags GDP growth, which implies that the nowcasts are inheriting a delay.
-The same cross-correlogram peaks at lag zero for a model with m=1.
+To analyze the problem of ignoring lead-lag dynamics further, Figure 3, Panel (a) shows that in a specification without heterogeneous dynamics (m = 0), the cross-correlogram of the common activity factor with respect to the implied month-to-month variation of GDP growth is not centered around 0.
+In a basic DFM the common factor mainly captures the information in the soft variables, and is therefore not able to capture the higher frequency variation of key macro indicators such as industrial production or consumption.
+As a consequence the estimated factor lags GDP growth, which implies that the nowcasts are inheriting this delay.
+The same cross-correlogram peaks at lag zero for a model with m = 1.
 As we will show in Section 4, this difference is most visible around turning points of the business cycle, which improves the nowcasting performance of the model.